near/stakewars-iii/challenges/draft_015.md

 ## Tasks:

- 1. Deploy kuutamod on localnet following [this guide](https://github.com/kuutamolabs/kuutamod/blob/main/docs/run.md#running-a-localnet-cluster-for-testing-and-development).
+ 1. Deploy kuutamod on a localnet following [this guide](https://github.com/kuutamolabs/kuutamod/blob/main/docs/run-localnet.md).
 Write a blog post documenting your experience.
- 2. Deploy a HA pool using kuutamo with a name appended with `_kuutamo` on shardnet (i.e. `mypoolname_kuutamo.factory.shardnet.near`) following [this guide](https://github.com/kuutamolabs/kuutamod/blob/main/docs/run.md#running-on-mainnet-testnet-or-shardnet).
+ 2. Deploy a HA pool using kuutamo with a name appended with `_kuutamo` on shardnet (i.e. `mypoolname_kuutamo.factory.shardnet.near`).
 Write a blog post documenting your experience.
+This part of the challenge requires machines with NixOS 22.05.
+There is a quickstart AWS walkthrough [here](https://github.com/kuutamolabs/kuutamod/blob/main/docs/shardnet-on-aws-lab.md) which starts by explaining how to get the NixOS AMI image, or you can try setting up NixOS youself using [this install guide](https://nixos.org/manual/nixos/stable/index.html#ch-installation) on your own machines and following [this doc](https://github.com/kuutamolabs/kuutamod/blob/main/docs/run-main-test-shard.md).

 ## Deliverables